Anton Goering: Study and travels

 In 1866, he arrived in Venezuela at the port of Carúpano, where he began collecting.
 During May and June 1867, he visited the town of Caripe and explored the Cueva del Guácharo, collecting specimens of the elusive oilbird.
 After that, he spent some time in central Venezuela, collecting zoological specimens and Pre-Columbian artifacts.

 Following extensive travels that included a visit to Curaçao, he came to a stop in Mérida in 1869, where he discovered a natural bridge over a local stream.
 This prompted him to create a series of watercolors depicting the landscapes and folk customs in the surrounding area.

 He stayed in the Andes from 1869 to 1872, then spent some time in Colonia Tovar, a German settlement near the coast, before returning to Caracas.
 While there, he shared notes with the English spelunker, James Mudie Spence (1836-1878).
 They also joined to create and promote an artistic salon which came to be known as the "Exposición Anual de Bellas Artes Venezolanas".
 Goering presented over 50 drawings and watercolors at their first exhibition in 1872.
-Later that same year, he and Spence participated in an expedition to climb the Pico Naiguatá.
+Later that same year, he and Spence participated in an expedition to climb the Pico Naiguatá; a side peak on present-day's hiking route is named after him.
 Goering returned to Germany in 1874.